-- 2.1 Hartlepool Borough Council is the statutory licensing authority for hackney carriage and private hire vehicles, drivers and operators that work within the borough. - 2.2 The Council has a policy (a Taxi Licensing Policy) that details the standards that are expected of drivers, vehicles and operators in order to ensure the safety and comfort of the travelling public. - 2.3 The current policy has been in place, with only minor amendments, since 2006. - 2.4 Due to recent changes to the law, the current policy needs to be amended again, and it is proposed that this be used as an opportunity to undertake a more fundamental review of the policy as a whole. - 2.5 The proposed draft policy is attached as Appendix 1. - 2.6 Once provisionally approved by this Committee, the draft policy will be advertised for consultation between 1st March 2016 and 31st May 2016 and will then be brought back to this Committee for further consideration at its next available meeting.
+- 2.1 Hartlepool Borough Council is the statutory licensing authority for hackney carriage and private hire vehicles, drivers and operators that work within the borough. - 2.2 The Council has a policy (a Taxi Licensing Policy) that details the standards that are expected of drivers, vehicles and operators in order to ensure the safety and comfort of the travelling public. - 2.3 The current policy has been in place, with only minor amendments, since 2016. - 2.4 An enquiry has been received from a business that is interested in offering the services of horse drawn carriages in Hartlepool.
+There are no conditions regarding such vehicles contained in the current Taxi Licensing policy and, as such, appropriate conditions must be added in order to facilitate possible licensing in future. - 2.5 As the Taxi Licensing policy requires amendment in order to allow the licensing of horse drawn carriages, the opportunity is being taken to correct a small number of errors and omissions contained in the current policy. - 2.6 The proposed amended policy, including the proposed new horse drawn carriage conditions, is attached as Appendix 1.
 3. PROPOSALS